Species distribution modelling with spatio-temporal nearest neighbour Gaussian processes: Results

-We replace the Gaussian response distribution of the previous section with a Poisson distribution.
-We convert the random effects to the response scale so the simulations and predictions shown in the plot represent the spatio-temporally varying rate parameter in a Poisson distribution.
-We set the autocorrelation parmaeter $\phi=0.5$ and spatial standard deviation $\sigma=0.5$.
-We then simulate data under four difference scenarios, the combinations of low or high spatial standard deviation ($\tau=0.05$ and $\tau=0.2$) and low or high mean ($\mu=\log{8}$ and $\mu=\log{15}$).
-Plots are shown in figure \ref{fig::stPoisSim}.
+Simulations and fitted model predictions are shown in figure \ref{fig::stPoisSim}.
 The spatial variance acts the same as in the Gaussian case.
-A larger average intensity exhibits a larger mean and an increased overall variance, behaviour which is due to the log link function used.
-Again we see that the model can successfully predict the unobserved random effects in the Poisson case.
+A larger average intensity exhibits a larger mean and increased overall variability, behaviour which is due to the log link function used.